AdamPayne238/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+The Document Object Model is an API and is essentially node.js but in the browser and can be viewed with inspect tools.
+It is the representation in your server of all the code from your IDE.

 2. What is an event?

+Events are used to trigger different things.
+You can set a function to trigger a line or block of code when the “event” is fired.
+This can be as simple as a click on the right element or hovering over a header.

 3. What is an event listener?

+An event listener is a function that is waiting for an event to occur so that it may fire a block or line of code.

 4. Why would we convert a NodeList into an Array?

+You cannot use the new ES6 array methods with novelist so you need to convert NodeList to an array to use .forEach and .map .filter etc.

 5. What is a component?

+A component is a block of code that is created so that it can be reused in many ways to keep code D.R.Y.

 ### Git Set up